 - Limiting traffic by making King Street, Market Street and Lombard Street in Margate Old Town access only.

 - Converting the decommissioned bus stop on the main seafront section of The Parade (Margate) into a loading bay to help support businesses.
-Civil Enforcement Officers are carrying out targeted enforcement in this area while the change embeds.

 - Extend the suspension of the parking bays along Harbour Parade in Ramsgate